In an emergency or if you get into difficulties call 112 or 999. Ask for POLICE and then MOUNTAIN RESCUE

 - Be prepared to turn back if conditions are against you; even if this upsets your plan.

-- If you have a serious problem, Dial 999 and ask for mountain rescue as soon as possible.
-Prior to dialling 999 be prepared to state your contact number (so that the Mountain Rescue Team can contact you), your location if known (if unknown state your starting point and any known landmarks within your vicinity), the nature and number of injuries if any.
+- If you have a serious problem, Dial 112 or 999 and ask for Police and then Mountain Rescue as soon as possible.
+Prior to dialling 112 or 999 be prepared to state your contact number (so that the Mountain Rescue Team can contact you), your location if known (if unknown state your starting point and any known landmarks within your vicinity), the nature and number of injuries, if any.

 - Keep injured/exhausted people safe and warm until help reaches you.
 If you cannot contact anyone, use six whistle blasts or torch flashes, repeated at minute intervals, to signal an emergency.
 Report changes of route or timetable to someone who is expecting you.